 How to Make a French Apple Custard Tart

-Adapted from 'France the Beautiful Cookbook' by the Scotto Sisters - I added nutmeg and reduced the sugar in the custard filling.
+Recipe adapted from 'France the Beautiful Cookbook' by the Scotto Sisters - I added nutmeg and reduced the sugar in the custard filling.
+PRINTABLE RECIPE BELOW.

-1. Preheat the oven to 220°C/200°C fan/425°F (gas 7).
-Butter a 25cm tart tin (no need to butter if using non-stick moulds) or tart ring.
-Roll out the pastry dough larger than the tart tin (about 4cm larger) and press into the tin.
+Roll out the pastry dough larger than the tart tin (about 3-4cm larger) and press into the tart tin or pastry ring.
 Chill in the fridge.

 To decorate, dust with a little icing/confectioner's sugar, top with grapes or an edible flower.